hanlizhang/first-move/PRD.md

 ## Bounded sessions and return choice

+### Focus

+- Normal Focus on both Web and Mobile supports standalone Countdown with 2, 5, 10, 25, or 50 minute presets, a validated custom duration, and standalone Stopwatch.
-- Focus can be entered directly without using “I'm Stuck.”
-Countdown and stopwatch are normal standalone Focus tools, each with an optional activity title, one of the five directions, and an optional link to one existing Task or Habit; no linked item is valid.
+- Each normal Focus session accepts an optional activity title, one of the five directions, and an optional eligible Task or Habit link; no linked item is valid.
-- Keep the existing bounded countdown choices, including the Web 2/5/10/25/50-minute presets and validated custom duration, with start, pause, resume, cancel, and finish states.
+- Assisted Focus remains `I'm Stuck → pending First Move → Focus`.
+- Assisted and standalone paths reuse the same `ActivitySession` semantics.
+- Use timestamp-based timing so tab throttling and reload recovery do not corrupt remaining time.

+### Focus link eligibility

+- For new Focus sessions, active incomplete Tasks are selectable; completed or deleted Tasks are not.
+- Active Habits that have not been checked for the current local date are selectable; Habits already checked today are not.
+- Deleted or inactive Habits are not selectable.
+- Historical `ActivitySession` relationships remain valid after a linked Task is completed or deleted, or a linked Habit is checked or deleted.

+### Session lifecycle

+- Completed and intentionally stopped Sessions persist automatically.
+- A second `Save session` action is not required; `Edit details` is optional review.
+- Cancellation removes the open Session and does not create a completed or stopped result.
+- Completing or intentionally stopping the linked First Move clears only its active pending state while the Session retains the historical Intent relationship; cancelling the Session keeps the pending First Move ready.

+### Cross-device running timer boundary

+- Do not promise realtime cross-device timer takeover.
+- A running timer is owned by the device that started it.
+Persisted Session state converges through normal sync.

 - “I'm Stuck” remains the prominent assisted-start path.
 It creates one pending `ActivityIntent` shown as its own optional prefilled First Move card; Quick Countdown and Stopwatch remain independently available, and ordinary standalone Focus never creates a placeholder or fake intent.
-- Completing or intentionally stopping the linked First Move clears only its active pending state while the Session retains the historical Intent relationship; cancelling the Session keeps the pending First Move ready.
-- Persist completed and intentionally stopped Sessions immediately.
-Show the saved result without confirmation and offer optional `Edit details` through the normal Session review mutation.
-- Use timestamp-based timing so tab throttling and reload recovery do not corrupt remaining time.
 - At completion or early stop, present neutral choices: continue, rest, intentional entertainment, or finish.
 - Use an in-page visual completion state and optional sound/vibration where supported; do not promise system alarms.

 ### Intentional Entertainment

-- Intentional Entertainment supports only a bounded 5 or 10 minute session in the MVP.
+- The dedicated Intentional Entertainment flow supports only a bounded 5 or 10 minute session in the MVP.
+- Normal standalone Focus keeps its 2/5/10/25/50-minute Countdown presets, validated custom duration, and Stopwatch when Intentional Entertainment is selected as the direction.
 - Ask the user to name or choose the intended activity before starting.
 - When time ends, offer the same neutral return choice: continue intentionally, choose another direction, rest, or finish.
 - Using entertainment intentionally is a valid direction and is never labeled as failure, relapse, or lost progress.